-Update: We've published a complimentary blog post (12 Reasons Why Evernote is THE Choice for Tax Management and Financial Organization for the Self-Employed) to this video.
+Update: There is a complimentary blog post (12 Reasons Why Evernote is THE Choice for Tax Management and Financial Organization for the Self-Employed) to this video.
+And, learn to tame your own taxes through our course Trauma-Free Taxes: Easy tax prep year-after-year with Evernote.

 Taxes are not the sexiest of topics, but the truth is that taxes - and the stress and anxiety that go along with preparing them - can be transformed into an efficient and paperless process, hours shorter than what most people experience, simply by adding Evernote to mix.
 In this #GetUntethered hangout, you see three case studies that feature Evernote as the star of the bookkeeping and tax process.